Resident Meetings

 • Findings from meetings

-• Communicating to estate management
+• Estate management

-What we’ve gained from meeting
+What we gain from meeting

+The evidence we’ve gathered has been presented to estate management and other external bodies, illustrating the full picture of our issues.
 We can combine our voices over shared issues, collectively or via synchronised individual actions.
 As the saying goes, communities are built together.